stevenhan1991/CG22-TSR/README.md

 ## Archiecture

 TSR-VFD contains two branches.
 The first branch predicts the intermediate vector fields given two endding vectors.
-The second branch produces masks for sovling the problem of unbalance vaue range on different vector componenet.
+The second branch produces masks for sovling the problem of unbalance value range on different vector componenet.

 ## Train